444cassidy/444cassidy/README.md

 - [Multishipper](https://fanlore.org/wiki/Multishipping) ++ [Self-shipper](https://www.tumblr.com/the-selfship-corner/742710970744553472/selfship-vocabulary-guide)
 - I hate the terns "factive" and "fictive" and ask that you use the term introject.
 - Our medical history is none of your business.
-- If we find out you're a minor on 18+, we will permahide you for our safety.
-No, we will not unblock you until we feel safe.
 - I don't talk about my BPD much so don't expect me to put it everywhere except my discord, github, and talklife account.
 - We have a lot of introjects from "edgy sources" so expect to see Jeff the Killer in the same room as Hank J. Wimbleton and Pinkamena.
 - Ask for our interests
-- I like edgy song creators like Mc Bushpig, so uhm.. dni if ur not comfy w/ that bc I quote their songs sometimes + some of my skins have references to their songs.
 - I change my skin style like every two days, just look for my github to know who I am